imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     //   __proto__: Object
     // }

 The problem with this approach is when we initiate a new object.
 All the instance gets their own copy of _methodA_.
-But when we create it on function's prototype, all instances of the object share just one copy methods.
+But when we create it on function's prototype, all instances of the object share just one copy method.
 Which is more efficient.

 ### What happens when we access a property?

-When we try to access a property on an object.
-Following happens:
+We want to access the property either to get or set it.
+Following happens when we access a property:

 1. JavaScript engine looks for the property on the object.
-   1. If it finds the property, then it returns/execute it.
+   1. If it finds the property, then it _gets/sets_ it.
    2. Otherwise, it does the following.
 2. JavaScript Engine then checks the inherited property of an object by looking at \[\[Prototype\]\].
-   1. If the property is found, it gets executed/return.
+   1. If the property is found, then it _gets/sets_ it.
    2. Otherwise, it looks into \[\[Prototype\]\] of \[\[Prototype\]\].
 This chain ends when either the property is found or there is no \[\[Prototype\]\] left, which means that we have reached the end of the prototype chain.

+It's also worth noting that the end of a normal object's \[\[Prototype\]\] chain is built-in Object.prototype.
+That's the reason why most the object shares many methods like toString().
+Because they are actually defined on Object.prototype.

 ## Various ways of Prototypical Inheritance